 Ficus benjamina Care FAQ

-How often should I water Ficus benjamina?
+How often should I water a Ficus benjamina?

-What humidity level is best for Ficus benjamina?
+What humidity level does Ficus benjamina require?

-When and how should I prune my Ficus benjamina?
+When should I prune my Ficus benjamina?

 One-time donation: https://ko-fi.com/healthyhouseplants